unlock-protocol/unlock-wordpress-plugin/README.txt

 = Local Development =

-To setup the local development environment for the plugin using [LocalWP](https://localwp.com/) local dev environment:
+To set up the local development environment for the plugin using [LocalWP](https://localwp.com/) local dev environment:

 1. Simply download and install the LocalWP.